Ah, a conundrum as old as time.

 Heterosexuals are comfy knowing that they’re the standard.

 They don’t ever have to think about their sexuality because there are no negative consequences to being straight.

 We can live our lives freely without fear of being “found out”.

-But it’s easy to spot “a gay” isn’t it.
+It’s easy to spot “a gay” isn’t it?

 By how they dress and how they behave.
 The media is there to help identify them, portraying stereotypes in all their grotesque glory.

 I have been told (on more than one occasion) that I look like a lesbian.

 My mother-in-law said it when I had my hair shaved (because straight women don’t do that unless it’s for a cancer charity or they actually have cancer).

 Who would have thought a haircut was a subversive act?

 A man online sent a DM saying, “I’m glad your hair is growing, now you don’t look so much like a dyke.”
 Because of course, ultimately if I’m not fuckable to men, what even am I?